CDCgov/tostadas/docs/user-guide/wastewater_guide.md

 # NWSS Sequence Submission User Guide

 ### Overview

 This workflow uses Nextflow to automate submission of FASTQ read files to NCBI's SRA database.
 It includes three steps.

 + Metadata validation: Check that your Excel data conforms to NCBI expectations
 + Biosample submission: Submit each sample to Biosample database and return Biosample ID
 + SRA submission: Submit each FASTQ file to SRA database and return an Accession ID

+!!! tip
-***We recommend that you use the singularity or docker profile if possible, and only use conda when containers are not an option.***
+    We recommend that you use the singularity or docker profile if possible, and only use conda when containers are not an option.

 ### 1. Prerequisites